Optimal Mechanism Design for Agents with DSL Strategies: The Case of Sybil Attacks in Combinatorial Auctions: DSL Strategies: Application to the First-price Auction

+As an illustrative example, we demonstrate the usage of our solution concept using the first price and discrete first price single item auctions.
+Interestingly, we show that in the first-price auction, there are no DSL strategies.
+However, moving to a discrete setting, we show that in the discrete first-price auction \cite{chwe1989discrete}, there is a unique DSL strategy, which achieves maximal welfare and near maximal revenue.

-\begin{definition} \textit{All-pay auction}: An agent $i$ has a value (type) $v_i$ for an item.
-The agent's bid $0 \leq b_i \leq v_i$ (action) and nature states $b_{-i}$ are from the same bid space.
-The auctioneer allocates the item to the highest bidder (either the agent or nature, tie-breaking towards nature).
-If the agent wins it receives $v_i - b_i$, and otherwise $-b_i$. \end{definition}
+\begin{definition} An agent $i$ has a value (type) $v_i$ for an item.
+The agent's bid $b_i$ (action) and nature states $b_{-i}$ are from the same bid space.
+The auctioneer allocates the item to the highest bidder (either the agent or nature, tie-breaking towards nature) and if the agent wins it receives $v_i - b_i$, and otherwise $0$.